 Ensemble Darkhorse: Due to Loads and Loads of Characters, this trope is inevitable.
 Snake-Eyes, for example, is extremely popular among fans.
 For a later part of the Marvel Comics run, the cover title actually included "Featuring Snake-Eyes."

 Fair for Its Day: The original animated series is often mocked for its lack of a body count and has been deemed "The A-Team of animation"; however it was actually one of the edgier American animated kids shows of the '80s.
 For starters, characters were able to actually hit each other and they showed that plenty of times in the show.
 And while characters weren't killed they did acknowledge the concept of casualties in war, so Never Say "Die" was averted— heck, there was an episode where they talked to ghosts, and another where some Joes found the decayed skeletal remains of themselves (in a parallel Earth).

-There was an episode where they went to Southeast Asia and encountered Amerasian street kids acknowledged to have been fathered by American soldiers during the Vietnam War.
+In the episode "Let's Play Soldier", a group of Joes went to Southeast Asia and encountered Amerasian street kids acknowledged to have been fathered by American soldiers during the Vietnam War.

 "Funny Aneurysm" Moment: The episode Cobra Quake.
 While the plot of the episode focuses on G.I.
 Joe stopping Cobra from making an artificially created earthquake to destroy Tokyo, on March 11, 2011, Japan actually got hit by a 9.0 magnitude earthquake.
 Now, The Hub no longer airs this episode on its channel.